 The Society shall be called WBOS (West Bromwich Operatic Society)

-The objectives of the Society are:-
+The aims and objectives of the Society are:-

 - to educate and develop public appreciation and taste in the dramatic and operatic arts